ledgerwatch/eth_state/eth1x_def_part2.md

 7. EVM design favours expressiveness over tractability
 8. Transaction fee market behaves suboptimally when blocks are at the block gas limit (which is currently almost always).
 9. Possibility of long chain reorgs.
-10. Reliance of spontaneous contributions.
+10. Over-reliance of spontaneous contributions.

 ## Description of causes